-Prior to the System Change in 1990 worked as journalist at Népszabadság, daily newspaper of Hungarian Socialist Workers’ Party, and Népszava, daily newspaper of National Federation of Hungarian Trade Unions.
+Prior to the System Change in 1990 worked as journalist at Népszabadság, the daily newspaper of Hungarian Socialist Workers’ Party, and Népszava, the daily newspaper of National Federation of Hungarian Trade Unions.

-Served deputy edtior-in-chief at pro-Hungarian Democratic Forum (HDF) daily Pesti Hírlap from 1990-1994.
-Was a member of the Christian-nationalist HDF, the first governing party in post-communist Hungary, from 1993-1994.
+Served deputy edtor-in-chief at pro-Hungarian Democratic Forum (HDF) daily Pesti Hírlap from 1990 to 1994.
+Was a member of the Christian-nationalist HDF, the first governing party in post-communist Hungary, from 1993 to 1994.

 Established the nationalist news magazine Magyar Demokrata in 1994.
 Has served as the weekly’s editor-in-chief since its foundation.

-Was one of founders of now banned Hungarian Guard (Magyar Gárda) in 2007.
+Was one of founders of now banned (Magyar Gárda) in 2007 (see New Hungarian Guard).

-Has served as one of the main organizers, along with fellow journalist Zsolt Bayer, businessman Gábor Széles and the Civil Cooperation Forum organization, of the pro-Fidesz Peace March demonstrations held in Budapest roughly every six months since January 2012.
+Has served as one of the main organizers, along with fellow journalist Zsolt Bayer, businessman Gábor Széles and the Civil Cooperation Forum organization, of the pro–Orbán government Peace March demonstrations held in Budapest since January 2012.